AndSchmitz/ddpart/README.md

 # ddpart

 Tools to simulate particle dry deposition.
+See [vignette](vignette.pdf) for more information.